 Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

-Uterine sarcomas comprise less than 1% of gynecologic malignancies and 2% to 5% of all uterine malignancies.[
+Uterine sarcoma accounts for less than 1% of gynecologic malignancies and 2% to 5% of all uterine malignancies.[

-The three distinct entities are often grouped under uterine sarcomas; however, each type of tumor is currently being studied in separate clinical trials.
+These three distinct entities are often grouped together as uterine sarcomas; however, each type of tumor is being studied in separate clinical trials.

-Carcinosarcomas (the preferred designation by the World Health Organization [WHO]) are also referred to as mixed mesodermal sarcomas or mullerian tumors.
+Carcinosarcoma (the preferred designation by the World Health Organization [WHO]) is also referred to as mixed mesodermal sarcoma or mullerian tumor.
 Controversy exists about the following issues:

-The stromal components of the carcinosarcomas are further characterized by whether they contain homologous elements, such as malignant mesenchymal tissue considered possibly native to the uterus, or heterologous elements, such as striated muscle, cartilage, or bone, which are foreign to the uterus.
-Carcinosarcomas parallel endometrial cancer in its postmenopausal predominance and in other of its epidemiologic features; increasingly, the treatment of carcinosarcomas is becoming similar to combined modality approaches for endometrial adenocarcinomas.
+The stromal components of carcinosarcoma are further characterized by homologous elements, such as malignant mesenchymal tissue considered possibly native to the uterus, or heterologous elements, such as striated muscle, cartilage, or bone, which are foreign to the uterus.
+Carcinosarcoma parallels endometrial cancer in its postmenopausal predominance and in other epidemiological features.
+Increasingly, the treatment of carcinosarcoma is becoming similar to combined modality approaches for endometrial adenocarcinoma.

-Other rare forms of uterine sarcomas also fall under the WHO classification of mesenchymal and mixed tumors of the uterus.
-These include the following:[
+Other rare forms of uterine sarcoma also fall under the WHO classification for mesenchymal and mixed tumors of the uterus.
+These sarcomas include the following:[

 Risk Factors